-Success with Brassicas
+Success with Brassicas:

 Tips on Timing, Temperature, Fertility & Watering

 Johnny's has been researching, trialing, and selecting brassicas for the better part of 50 years.
-As our appreciation grows for the diversity, flavor, and nutritional benefits offered by this family of crops — also known as the crucifers or cole crops — so, too, has market demand for different, better options shot up.
+As our appreciation grows for the diversity, flavor, and nutritional benefits offered by this family of crops—also known as the crucifers or cole crops—so, too, has market demand for different, better options shot up.

+For fresh market growers, providing a steady supply of the new brassica superstars can thus be very rewarding.
 But growing brassicas successfully can also be challenging.
 A host of issues can arise if proper attention is not given to timing, temperature, fertility, and watering, as well as pest and disease pressure.

 Timing & Temperature with Brassicas